-Historic Fort Worth’s two elegant historic mansions and picturesque gardens are available for parties of all kinds, including weddings, receptions, engagement parties, showers, portraits, and more.
-Both properties, Thistle Hill and the Ball-Eddleman-McFarland House, provide atmospheres unrivaled in Fort Worth.
-Your guests will enjoy the glow of period fixtures, intricate woodwork, original wall finishes, and colors that hearken back to a romantic time of days past.
+Historic Fort Worth’s elegant historic mansion and picturesque garden is available for parties of all kinds, including weddings, receptions, engagement parties, showers, portraits, and more.
+The Ball-Eddleman-McFarland House, provides an atmosphere unrivaled in Fort Worth.
+Your guests will enjoy the glow of period fixtures, intricate woodwork, original wall finishes, and colors that are reminiscent of romantic times of days long past.

-The landscaped grounds at Thistle Hill are one and a half acres of green space.
-Enjoy the 12′ by 125′ illuminated, wrap-around-terrace.
-McFarland House offers a beautiful sandstone gazebo, a love knot garden, and an expansive brick terrace.
-The two properties provide a variety of options for indoor and outdoor events, from intimate affairs to parties up to 250 guests.
+The landscaped grounds at McFarland House offer a beautiful sandstone gazebo, a love knot garden, and an expansive brick terrace.
+It provides for a variety of options for indoor and outdoor events, from intimate affairs to parties up to 120 guests.

-Thistle Hill and McFarland House can be booked for photography sessions any day of the week.
+The McFarland House can be booked for photography sessions any day of the week.
 With indoor and outdoor shooting locations, you can find all the variety you need in one venue.
-The cattle baron mansions of Historic Fort Worth have always made history.
+This beautiful Cattle Baron mansion played a big part in Fort Worth’s history.
 Why not make your event a part of that history?

 If you are interested booking an event or a portrait session, please complete this inquiry form:

 For more information, contact firstname.lastname@example.org or call 817.332.5875.